iFrogHop2Worlds/iFrogHop2Worlds/README.md

 - ⚡ Fun fact **I come from a construction background.**

-- 🌱 I’m currently **Building a startup** with rust, react and nextjs :D
+- 🌱 I’m currently **Building a software company** focused on business applications.